Levan Kenia: Club career

 Kenia joined Schalke 04 from Lokomotivi Tbilisi in January 2008, signing a contract with the club that ran until June 2012 Kenia made his debut for Schalke 04 against APOEL F.C. in a UEFA Cup match on 2 October 2008 coming on as a 65th-minute substitute for Gerald Asamoah.
 Formerly, Kenia trained for two weeks at the age of 14 with FC Barcelona.

 On 11 April 2009, Kenia made his Bundesliga debut for Schalke in a match against Karlsruher SC.

 On 14 August 2012, Kenia joined Ukrainian Premier League side FC Karpaty Lviv on a two-year contract.
 After spending one year in Ukraine, Kenia returned to Germany and signed a contract with Fortuna Düsseldorf for two years.

 At Düsseldorf however he could never fulfill the expectations.
 Signed as the playmaker, he played only eleven games during the 2013–14 season.
 In the second half of the campaign he even earned just a single cap playing four minutes.
 On 1 July 2014, according to previous rumors, it was announced that his contract was dissolved.

-In the summer of 2018, he joined a Luxembourgian club Dudelange.
+In the summer of 2018, he joined Luxembourgish club Dudelange.